-- Requirements for adhering to this Profile are presented in tables/boxes as shown in the example below. - Shaded boxes are intended future requirements, and are not at this time required for adhering to the Profile. - 1217 Profile.
+Requirements for adhering to this Profile are presented in tables/boxes as shown in the example below.
+Shaded boxes are intended future requirements, and are not at this time required for adhering to the Profile.
+Bold text is used for requirements that are formatted as checklists, which are provided in Appendix I. The format used is the following:

-- 1218 Illustrative example: - Parameter Entity/Actor Normative text: Clear boxes are current requirements - Shaded boxes are intended for future requirements
+Parameter Entity/Actor Specification Normative text: Clear boxes are current requirements Shaded boxes are intended for future requirements Bold text indicates requirements included in checklists (Appendix I)